stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/browser-test.md

     You can click the **View Trace in APM** link to dig deeper into the traces.
 See the Datadog Documentation to learn more about [APM traces in synthetic tests](https://docs.datadoghq.com/synthetics/apm).

+Now that you have a basic browser test covering the first business requirement for the coupon block, you can add more steps to cover the remaining requirements.
+## Complete the Browser test

+### Non-empty Header
+### Valid Coupon Code

+### Correct Coupon Value